Actually existing dystopia: imagining Japan through science fiction under late capitalism

 Following the end of the Second World War the movement had another revival – or, perhaps, a renaissance of the 1920s – and once again becomes a movement advocating for global peace, prosperity and connectedness.
 Shimonaka, despite being ‘purged’ in 1947, championed world peace, nuclear disarmament and the liberation of colonised peoples in Asia and Africa until his death.4

 Lincicome’s book mostly fails to engage with what one might consider the most important part of education; the children.
-He does not write about the number of children being taught according to the principles of the reformists, nor the impact the textbooks he writes about had on the children who read them.
+He does not write about the number of children being taught according to the principles of the reformists, nor the impact their organisations had on the education system.
 Ultimately, it is an intellectual history of around a dozen thinkers spanning a century.
 For a study of the ramifications of the Japanese education which has been in use for the past century, perhaps another book is required; but for a deep analysis of one of Japan’s forgotten yet most interesting ideologies, Lincicome’s history of internationalist education should not be missed.

 1. Lincicome, Mark.
 Imperial Subjects as Global Citizens: Nationalism, Internationalism, and Education in Japan (Lexington Books, 2009). []